-Batteries produce hydrogen and oxygen gases when being charged.
-These explosive gases escape through the vent/fill caps and may form an explosive atmosphere around the battery if ventilation is poor.
-This gas may remain around the battery for several hours after charging.
-Sparks or flames can ignite the gas and cause an explosion.
+Batteries produce hydrogen and oxygen gases while they are being charged.
+These volatile gases escape through the vent/fill caps and may form an explosive atmosphere around the battery if ventilation is poor.
+Theses gases may remain around the battery for several hours after charging.
+Sparks or flames can ignite the gases and cause an explosion.